 Logistics services for poisons

-Logistics companies that transport, store or deliver regulated poisons in Queensland will be affected by the changes and requirements that apply to the supply, storage and transport of regulated poisons under the Medicines and Poisons Act 2019 (the MPA).
-The MPA has replaced the Health (Drugs and Poisons) Regulation 1996 (HDPR) from 27 September 2021.
+Logistics companies that transport, store or deliver regulated poisons in Queensland are required to comply with the Medicines and Poisons Act 2019 (the MPA).

 If a logistics company is engaged or contracted by a poison manufacture or wholesale licence holder to store, distribute or transport regulated poisons, the company is not required to hold a licence or an approval under the MPA.